-An ingredient in Symon’s beef recipe is his grandmother’s tomato sauce, but that was too long to include in the newspaper column, so I suggested using a favorite tomato-based pasta sauce or even really good canned crushed tomatoes.
+An ingredient in Symon’s beef recipe is his grandmother’s tomato sauce, but if you prefer, you can use your favorite tomato-based pasta sauce or even really good canned crushed tomatoes.

-When I made this, I went all the way and used Symon’s sauce which simmers for 8 hours.
-It was definitely worth a try, and I ended up with enough to freeze after using what I needed for the beef.
+When I made this, though, I went all the way and used Symon’s sauce which simmers for 8 hours.
+It was definitely worth a try, and I ended up with enough sauce to freeze for later, after using what I needed for the beef.

 Italian Braised Beef With Root Vegetables